eyallggreen/eyallggreen/README.md

-- 👋 Hi, I’m @eyallggreen
+- Hi, I’m Eyal Moshe Green
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning game design
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- I am currently studying Game Design at Falmouth University.
+- Can contact me via my email: eyallggreen@gmail.com

 <!---
 eyallggreen/eyallggreen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.